EAT-JBCOMMUNITY/EAT/README.md

 3. Do not forget to copy the modified sources at the Modules Level (modules/src/main/java).
 In a different case, if you run the project from the Parent Level, your modified sources will be overriden by the ones that exist at the Modules Level (Risk of losing your modifications).

 **2nd WAY OF PROCESSING**

+Please, **go to the Server Level** (e.g. [Wildfly Server Level](https://github.com/jboss-set/eap-additional-testsuite/tree/master/modules/testcases/jdkAll/Wildfly)) and follow the actions depending on the IDE:

 * **Eclipse :**
   * Go to the Server Level Project -> Properties -> Java Build Path.
 Under the Source Tab click the Link Source Button.
 Linked folder location should be "PATH_TO_PROJECT/eap-additional-testsuite/modules/src/main/java" and "Update exclusion filters in other source folders to solve nesting" should be chosen.
 Apply the changes.
 The sources should be, now, visible in your IDE to process.
   * The .project file should look like :